enliktjioe/enliktjioe.github.io/_pages/about.md

 ## Quality of life

+- [Co-Organizer of Effective Altruism Germany Retreat](https://eadretreatberlin2025.my.canva.site/) - *An epic weekend with the EA Germany Community in Berlin, dive into awesome discussions, learn from insightful speakers, and enjoy various social activities to connect with the German EA Community (24-26 Jan 2025)*
+- [IKG Hamburg Volunteer for Christmas Party Celebration](https://www.facebook.com/photo/?fbid=122188769480040823&set=pcb.122188769612040823) - *Helping Indonesian Catholic Community (IKG) in Hamburg for kitchen preparation of food and beverage
 - [EAGxBerlin 2024](https://www.effectivealtruism.org/ea-global/events/eagxberlin-2024) - *Connect with similar people inspired by the Effective Altruism (EA) movement at the three-day conference in central Berlin.
 Network with people with similar interests or career paths, dive into problem areas and solutions, meet old and new friends.
 (13-15 Sep 2024)*
 - Volunteering
   - [Tallinn Black Night Film Festival 2023](https://poff.ee/en/) 3-19 November 2023, Tallinn, Estonia - *one of the biggest film festivals in Northern Europe and the busiest regional industry platforms.*